-The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus, has been characterized as a pandemic (the "Pandemic") by the World Health Organization and is currently affecting many parts of the world, including the United States and Texas.
-On January 31, 2020, the Secretary of the United States Health and Human Services Department declared a public health emergency for the United States and on March 13, 2020, the President of the United States declared the outbreak of COVID-19 in the United States a national emergency.
+The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus, has been characterized as a pandemic (the "Pandemic") by the World Health Organization and is currently affecting many parts of the world, including the United States and the State.
+On January 31, 2020, the Secretary of the United States Health and Human Services Department declared a public health emergency for the United States.
+On March 13, 2020, the President of the United States declared the Pandemic a national emergency and the Governor of Texas (the "Governor") declared a state of disaster for all counties in the State in response to the Pandemic.
+Under State law, the proclamation of a state of disaster by the Governor may not continue for more than 30 days unless renewed by the Governor.
+The Governor has renewed his declaration monthly, most recently on April 22, 2022.
+On March 25, 2020, in response to a request from the Governor, the President issued a Major Disaster Declaration for the State.
 Subsequently, the President's Coronavirus Guidelines for America and the United States Centers for Disease Control and Prevention called upon Americans to take actions to slow the spread of COVID-19 in the United States.